v-jiaodi/autorest.typescript/packages/typespec-ts/test/modularUnit/scenarios/modelsGenerator/modelsGenerator.md

 }
 ```

-# should handle inheritance model with discriminator in operations
+# only: should handle inheritance model with discriminator in operations

 ## TypeSpec